 Foreign Exchange Rate Risk.
 Although we have significant foreign-based operations, the U.S. dollar is our primary operating currency.
-Thus, substantially all of our revenue and the majority of our expenses in 2007, 2006 and 2005 were denominated in U.S. dollars.
-For the years 2008, 2007 and 2006, 38%, 38% and 41%, respectively, of our direct container expenses were paid in 15 different foreign currencies.
+Thus, substantially all of our revenue and the majority of our expenses in 2009, 2008 and 2007 were denominated in U.S. dollars.
+For the years ended December 31, 2009, 2008 and 2007, 38%, 38% and 38%, respectively, of our direct container expenses were paid in 17 different foreign currencies for the year ended December 31, 2009 and 15 different foreign currencies for the years ended December 31, 2008 and 2007.
 We do not hedge these container expenses as there are no significant payments made in any one foreign currency and our contract with the Surface Deployment and Distribution Command ("SDDC") contains a provision to protect us from fluctuations in exchange rates for payments made in foreign currencies for services rendered under the SDDC contract.
 Foreign exchange fluctuations did not materially impact our financial results in those periods.